moneroguides/1x03-using-moneo-as-money/script.md

-# GETTING TO GRIPS WITH MONERO - USING MONERO AS MONEY
+# Getting to Grips with Monero - Using monero as Money

 ## PREREQUISITES